 Project Workbook: What to do first.

-You must use the current BSA Eagle Scout Service Project Workbook, BSA publication No. 512-927 January 2019 edition.
+You must use the current BSA Eagle Scout Service Project Workbook, FEBRUARY 2022 edition.
 This version can be found at the bottom of this page.

 Open a line of communication with your Scoutmaster or an adult leader in your troop and start discussing possible project ideas; scouts this is your responsibility and shows your desire to becoming an Eagle Scout.